 Frequently Asked Questions

-Read below for answers to some questions you may have about our service and the process
+Please see below our most commonly asked questions about our service and the process

 If the lender does not provide a Final Response, we then have the right to escalate the complaint to the Financial Ombudsman Service.

-If the lender rejects the complaint, we will review the Final Response Letter and if we feel the complaint is strong enough we will escalate the complaint to the Financial Ombudsman Service.
+If the lender rejects the complaint, we will review the Final Response Letter and if we feel the complaint has merits we will escalate the complaint to the Financial Ombudsman Service.

 If the lender upholds the complaint, we will review their offer and advise you if it is acceptable or not acceptable.